canjs/can-stache-element-ssr/README.md

 ### Assets

-Assets exist in the `assets` directory found at root.
-This directory is copied to `dist` at build.
-These include things like images that can be imported relatively or absolutely:
+Assets directories are defined in `ssg.json`.
+These directories are copied to `dist` at build.
+These include things like images, svgs, favicons, etc and can be imported using relatively or absolutely:

 Absolute path normally points at the root of the project